akhanalcs/fileupload-minimal-api/README.md

 # fileupload-minimal-api
-Example repo to try file upload to a Minimal API in .NET 8
+Example repo to upload files to a Minimal API in `.NET 8`.

 ---